protolambda/lmd-ghost/README.md

 1. Start at the justified block
 2. Compare every child, to choose the best one
 3. Comparison is based on scores
-4. Scores are simple, but highly inefficient:
- -- We loop through every attestation
-   ** If the attestation has the child as an ancestor, it adds up to the total vote count for the child
+4. Scores are simple, but highly inefficient: We loop through every attestation, and then if the attestation has the child as an ancestor, it adds up to the total vote count for the child
 5. The best child wins, and repeat 2 - 4 from there, until there is no children left.
 6. Final winner is the head.

+However, since aggregation is implemented, it's not as inefficient, since ancestor lookups are limited by the number of targets, instead of the number of attestations.

 ### Cached spec: `cached`